merge-api/merge-hris-go/docs/EmployeePayrollRunsApi.md

-    employeeId := "employeeId_example" // string | If provided, will only return employee payroll runs for this employee. (optional) endedAfter := time.Now() // time.Time | If provided, will only return employee payroll runs ended after this datetime. (optional) endedBefore := time.Now() // time.Time | If provided, will only return employee payroll runs ended before this datetime. (optional) includeRemoteData := true // bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) modifiedAfter := time.Now() // time.Time | If provided, will only return objects modified after this datetime. (optional) modifiedBefore := time.Now() // time.Time | If provided, will only return objects modified before this datetime. (optional)
+    employeeId := "employeeId_example" // string | If provided, will only return employee payroll runs for this employee. (optional) endedAfter := time.Now() // time.Time | If provided, will only return employee payroll runs ended after this datetime. (optional) endedBefore := time.Now() // time.Time | If provided, will only return employee payroll runs ended before this datetime. (optional) includeDeletedData := true // bool | Whether to include data that was deleted in the third-party service. (optional) includeRemoteData := true // bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) modifiedAfter := time.Now() // time.Time | If provided, will only return objects modified after this datetime. (optional) modifiedBefore := time.Now() // time.Time | If provided, will only return objects modified before this datetime. (optional)